Home Victoria Festivals and Events Calendar Victoria Highland Games and Celtic Festival

 Festival Venues

-For the festival, Topaz Park is usually divided into different areas.
+Topaz Park is usually divided into different areas during the festival.
 There is a Clans Area with booths offering information about local Celtic organizations and Celtic culture.
 The Market Area, meanwhile, features vendors selling everything from tartan clothing to fudge and all kinds of souvenirs.

-For the different events themselves there is a large grassy field.
+There is a large grassy field for the different events.
 This is the site of the opening ceremonies’ marching bands most years, as well as a couple of stages for live performances and a sports field for the heavy competitions.
 There are animal events as well, with an area set up for dog agility and sheep herding competitions.

 There are also a couple of areas primarily for spectators each year.
 This includes a children’s zone with bouncy castles, an area for food trucks and (of course) a beer garden.